 Our AuthorsShowcasing books published by our clients

-At Brisbane Self Publishing Service, we are proud to support both new and experienced authors to achieve their publication goals.
-We mentor our clients through all of the steps associated with the book publishing process; guiding them along their self-publishing journey from editing to the production phase (i.e. page layout/typesetting and book cover design) to the end product – their published book.
+At Brisbane Self Publishing Service, we’re proud to support both new and experienced authors to achieve their book publishing goals.
+We mentor our clients through all the steps associated with publishing their book.
+Using our straightforward 5-step Let’s Get Published Framework, we guide them along their self-publishing journey, from the editing stage through to the book production phase (i.e. page layout/typesetting and cover design) and, finally, to launching their published book out into the world.

 A spy thriller by Jim Reay